ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Technologies

-The scope of this threat analysis includes any Accessory that is small and not easily discoverable and able to transmit its location to other consumer Devices using Bluetooth.
-Larger and/or easily discoverable Devices such as laptops with tracking Tag integrations may also choose to implement the protocol.
+The scope of this threat analysis includes any Accessory that is small and not Easily Discoverable and able to transmit its location to consumer Devices using Bluetooth.
+Larger and/or Easily Discoverable Devices such as laptops with Location-tracking Tag integrations may also choose to implement the protocol.

 ### Attacker Profiles

 An Attacker who deploys any of the attacks described in {{threat-prioritization-framework-for-dult-threat-model}} is considered in scope.
-This includes: Attackers who track Victims using a tracking Tag and applications readily available for end-users (e.g. native tracking application), Attackers who physically modify Location-tracking Tags (e.g. to disable a speaker), and Attackers who make alterations to the firmware of an existing tracking Tag or create custom Devices that successfully connect to the crowdsourced tracking network.
+This includes: Attackers who track Victims using a Location-tracking Tag and applications readily available for end-users (e.g. native tracking application), Attackers who physically modify Location-tracking Tags (e.g. to disable a speaker), and Attackers who make alterations to the firmware of an existing tracking Tag or create custom Devices that successfully connect to the crowdsourced tracking network.

 ### Victim Profiles